5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 4. Right-click it and select "Show Package Contents"
 5. Inside the Contents folder, you'll find the "info.plist"
 6. Open it with a Plist editor (I am using PlistEdit Pro)
-7. All PinConfigs and the Layout-ID they are associataed with are stored under:
+7. All PinConfigs and the Layout-ID they are associated with are stored under:
 	- IOKitPersonalities
 		- as.vit9696.AppleALC
 			- HDAConfigDefault